nukhes/ls2/README.md

 # LS2
-This is a simple Rust program that implements a `ls` like command.
+Rust program that implements a `ls` like command.